hpcprofessional/tcs-onprem-code-scanner-install/README.md

 # tcs-onprem-code-scanner-install
-Helpful scripts for those who want to get started using the Tenable.cs OnPrem Code Scanner
+Helpful scripts for those who want to get started using the Tenable.cs On-premise Code Scanner

 This is only useful if you have access to *[Tenable Cloud Security](https://www.tenable.com/products/tenable-cs)*.

 ## Overview

-The Tenable.cs OnPrem Code Scanner is useful if you have an on-prem (not SaaS) Git-based VCS tool.
+The Tenable.cs OnPrem Code Scanner is useful if you have an on-prem (not SaaS) Git-based VCS tool containing Infrastructure as Code you wish to scan with Tenable.cs.

 ## Expected Process